HEASARC/heasarc-tutorials/tutorials/useful_high_energy_tools/heasoftpy/heasoftpy-getting-started.md

 ## Useful Functions

-The following is a helper function that wraps the task call and adds the temporary parameter files. `nproc` is the number of processes to run in parallel, which depends on the resources you have available.
+The following is a helper function that wraps the task call and adds the temporary parameter files; `nproc` is the number of processes to run in parallel, which depends on the resources you have available.

 ```{code-cell} python
 :tags: [hide-input]